gulshankumarpatlekonverge/GIT-Course/README.md

 git add [file_name] : add a untracked file to the git as it looks now ( we can use ".(period)" to add all files ).

-git commit -m "Initial Commit"  -m "Initial Commit Description"
+git commit -m ["Initial Commit"]  -m ["Initial Commit Description"] : to save the changes of files locally.

+git push : to push code into the remote repository